openrocket/openrocket/docs/source/user_guide/basic_rocket_design.rst

 Click on first example, our **A simple model rocket**.
 A *Rocket configuration* window should appear, with the *Design Name* (A simple model Rocket) and *Designer* (Sampo Niskanen) fields populated.
 The *Comments* and *Revision History* fields will be blank.
-Click **Close**.
+Click :guilabel:`Close`.
 You should now have successfully loaded the rocket and be able to see a 2D schematic in the *Rocket Design* window.

 .. figure:: /img/user_guide/basic_rocket_design/After_complete_design.png